Robert Snooks: Punishment

 Snook's punishment took place two days after his sentencing, on public ground nearest to the scene of the crime, as the law required.
 It is believed that thousands of people flocked to see the hanging, and it was to some of this number that Snook's is reputed to have exclaimed "It's no good hurrying - they can't start the fun until I get there!" whilst on his way to the gallows.
 Snook's body was dug up the day after his hanging, was interred in a coffin provided by the residents of Hemel Hempstead and unceremoniously re-interred on the moor.

 A small headstone (bearing the name 'Robert Snooks') was erected by the Box Moor Trust in 1904, whilst a footstone was installed in 1994, as part of the Trust's 400 year anniversary.
 The exact location of Snook's hanging, and subsequent burial is unknown, so the location of the stones is an approximation.

 Legacy

 A pub in the nearby Pavilion in Hemel Hempstead, since demolished, was named after Snooks and used the silhouette of a mounted highwayman as its sign.
 One of the local Explorer Scout units is also named after him.
 In addition to the gravestones, the Box Moor Trust has also named one of the moors 'Snook's Moor', whilst the Estate Managers house is appropriately named 'Snook's End'.

-In Popular Culture
+In popular culture

 Australian band Dead Head Redemption in 2025 recorded the song Fogman (The Last Highwayman), based on Snook's story.
 Lead singer The Reverend Phil Snook says they "adopted [their] stage name after the infamous highwayman."